luckman212/screencapture-nag-remover/README.md

 ## macOS 15.1 (currently in beta)

 macOS 15.1 [introduces a new method][5] for suppressing these alerts across the board.
-This requires an MDM profile (typically something provided by Jamf, Addigy, Mosyle etc).
-A manually generated profile can be installed without requiring the Mac to be MDM-joined.
+This leverages a configuration profile which must be provisioned by an MDM server (e.g Jamf, Addigy, Mosyle etc).
+Apple unfortunately prohibits self-installing configuration profiles for certain TCC settings, ScreenCapture being one of them.

-When run without arguments on 15.1 or higher, the script will offer to install this profile for you.
-Doing so is optional, the script also supports the previous method of individually setting MRU dates for each app (including macOS 15.1's new multi-keyed dict approach).
+But don't despair, for self-managed Macs, the script also supports the previous method of individually setting MRU dates for each app (including macOS 15.1's new multi-keyed dict approach).

 ## How to use